Watch CBS News

-Minneapolis expected to host 2028 NFL draft, reports say
+Minneapolis to host 2028 NFL draft, league announces

-Minneapolis is expected to play host to the 2028 NFL draft, according to multiple reports.
+Minneapolis will play host to the 2028 NFL draft, the league announced on Tuesday.

 Sports Illustrated's Albert Breer first reported the NFL would award the event to Minneapolis.
 ESPN's Adam Schefter later confirmed the report.
-WCCO has not independently verified the 2028 draft's location.

-Minnesota Sports and Events, the Vikings and U.S. Bank Stadium announced in March they were making a bid to host the draft.
+Minnesota Sports and Events, the Vikings and U.S. Bank Stadium announced in March they were making a bid to host the draft

 "It's a chance to showcase what not only the team, but what Minneapolis has to offer us, and St. Paul, and the Twin Cities in general," said Ryan Johnson, host of the Vikings Uncensored podcast.

-Leaders with Minnesota Sports and Events say preparations have already been underway behind the scenes as the state competes to land the event.
-Wendy Blackshaw, president and CEO of the nonprofit, is in Orlando awaiting word from the league.
+Leaders with Minnesota Sports and Events said preparations had already been underway behind the scenes before the announcement as the state competed to land the event.
+Wendy Blackshaw, president and CEO of MSE, said the organization submitted a 238-page proposal to the NFL outlining possible locations, community initiatives and operational plans connected to the draft.

-Organizers expect downtown Minneapolis and U.S. Bank Stadium to likely play a central role if Minnesota is selected.
 Blackshaw said the NFL has previously praised Minneapolis for its walkability, compact downtown footprint and skyway system during Super Bowl week in 2018.

 Organizers said previous drafts have drawn more than half a million fans to host cities and generated more than $200 million in economic impact.
 Blackshaw noted that Minnesota's projected impact could reach into the hundreds of millions of dollars.